8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 Contingent Workforce Compliance: What Companies Should Know

-2. Stay Informed on Department of Labor (DOL), IRS, and State Classification Laws
+2. Stay Up to Date on Department of Labor (DOL), IRS, and State Classification Laws

-The Department of Labor (DOL), the IRS, and individual states all have different laws and guidance documents regarding independent contractor classification.
+The Department of Labor (DOL), the IRS, and individual states all have different laws and regulations regarding independent contractor classification.
 Becoming familiar with these resources and where they stand can help give you an idea if your company is on track with compliance standards.

 Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

-3. Talk to Staff About the Difference Between Independent Contractors and Employees
+3. Make Sure Your Staff Knows the Difference Between Independent Contractors and Employees

 In general, employees should be aware that independent contractors have been engaged to complete a specific task or fill a specific role for a determined amount of time.
 Independent contractors are free to complete the work outlined in their contract when, where, and how they choose.
 This may involve working different hours than internal employees, using their own computer or software, or following different reporting procedures than an employee on their team.